StatMixedML/XGBoostLSS/docs/dgbm.md

 # References

 - Hadi Mohaghegh Dolatabadi, Sarah Erfani, and Christopher Leckie.
 Invertible Generative Modeling using Linear Rational Splines.
-In The 23rd International Conference on Artiﬁcial Intelligence and Statistics (AISTATS), 4236–4246, 2020.
+In The 23rd International Conference on Artificial Intelligence and Statistics (AISTATS), 4236–4246, 2020.
 - Conor Durkan, Artur Bekasov, Iain Murray, and George Papamakarios.
 Neural Spline Flows.
 In Proceedings of the 33rd International Conference on Neural Information Processing Systems.
 2019.
 - Nadja Klein, Thomas Kneib, Stephan Klasen, and Stefan Lang.
 Bayesian structured additive distributional regression for multivariate responses.
 Journal of the Royal Statistical Society: Series C (Applied Statistics), 64(4):569–591, 2015a.
 - Nadja Klein, Thomas Kneib, and Stefan Lang.
 Bayesian Generalized Additive Models for Location, Scale, and Shape for Zero-Inflated and Overdispersed Count Data.
 Journal of the American Statistical Association, 110(509):405–419, 2015b.